AriFordsham/GHCWiki/simd.md

 - [ Blog article about Larrabee and Nvidia, MIMD vs. SIMD](http://perilsofparallel.blogspot.com/2008/09/larrabee-vs-nvidia-mimd-vs-simd.html)
 - [SIMD LLVM](simd-llvm) A previous (LLVM-specific) iteration of this SIMD proposal.
 - [VectorComputing](vector-computing)  A previous proposal to make use of x86 SSE in GHC.

+# Current Implementation Status

+The prototype implementation of the above specification is vailable as the `simd` branch of GHC.

+## General plan

+### Vector types

+Vectors of the following types are implemented: `Int32`, `Int64`, `Float`, and `Double`.

+### Fixed and variable sized vectors

+For each type, currently only one vector width is implemented, namely the width that is appropriate for SSE2.
+This means that vectors are currently all 16 bytes in size.

+## Code generators

+Only the LLVM code generator is supported.

+## Cmm layer

+Our `CmmType` representation for vectors differs slightly from the proposal.
+See [cmm/CmmType.hs](/trac/ghc/browser/compiler/cmm/CmmType.hs?rev=e42746d07239888c74e937046fadf93655b44b65#L42)[](/trac/ghc/export/HEAD/ghc/compiler/cmm/CmmType.hs#L42).

+See [cmm/CmmMachOp.hs](/trac/ghc/browser/compiler/cmm/CmmMachOp.hs?rev=e42746d07239888c74e937046fadf93655b44b65#L106)[](/trac/ghc/export/HEAD/ghc/compiler/cmm/CmmMachOp.hs#L106) for the new vector MachOps.

+## Core layer

+The implementation differs from the proposal in its naming scheme.
+We wanted to avoid overloading the term "vector," so, e.g., a 4-wide SIMD vector of `Float#`s is a `FloatX4#`.

+See [compiler/prelude/primops.txt.pp](/trac/ghc/browser/compiler/prelude/primops.txt.pp?rev=e42746d07239888c74e937046fadf93655b44b65#L1935)[](/trac/ghc/export/HEAD/ghc/compiler/prelude/primops.txt.pp#L1935) for the new primops.
+Not everything in the proposal is implemented, but we do have a useful subset.

+## Native vector sizes

+This is unimplemented.
+Instead we define a higher-level `Multi` data family whose instance is platform-dependent.
+For example, a `Multi Int` is represented using an `Int32X4#` on a 32-bit platform, and by a `Int64X2#` on a 64-bit platform.

+## ABIs and calling conventions

+Integrating variable-sized vectors with GHC's calling convention is a challenge.
+How many new registers do we add?
+Do we add registers for each vector type?
+The correct approach is unclear, so the current implementation passes all SIMD vectors on the stack.

+### Memory alignment for vectors

+The implementation does not attempt to align memory containing SIMD vectors.
+SIMD vector loads and stores do not assume alignment.